MakeSchool-Tutorials/Node-Rotten-Potatoes/P00-Bootstrap-An-Express-Project/content.md

 </html>
 ```

+Now we can make our `views/home.handlebars` template to render
 ```html
 <!-- home.handlebars -->
 <h1>{{msg}}</h1>
 ```

-Now when you visit `localhost:3000` you should still see "Hello World!" but now inside an `h1` tag.
+Now when you visit `localhost:3000` you now should see "Handlebars are Cool!" inside an `h1` tag.

-# Initialize and Commit
+# Initialize, Commit, and Push

-Now that you have a bootstrapped project initialize and commit to github
+Now that you have a bootstrapped project initialize, let's commit to github.

 ```bash
 $ git init